Understanding PSA test results

 - Tests on your bladder or prostate gland, especially a tube (catheter) placed there.

 Some medications can such as finasteride (Proscar ®) and dutasteride (Avodart ®), which are taken for an enlarged prostate, can make the PSA appear lower than it is.
-Doctors usually allow for this by doubling your PSA result if you are on these medications.
+If you have started taking one of these medications, talk to your GP/consultant.
+They will adjust your PSA reading and discuss the normal range for you.

 What will happen if my PSA is raised?

-- If your PSA is a little raised and you have no other abnormal results (such as from the rectal exam), your GP will usually advise you to have your PSA done again after about 6 - 12 weeks.
+- If your PSA is a little raised and you have no other abnormal results (such as from the digital rectal examination (DRE)), your GP will usually advise you to have your PSA done again after about 6 - 12 weeks.

-- If your PSA is raised a second time or it’s a little raised but your prostate gland feels abnormal your doctor will usually advise you to see a urologist to discuss having a prostate biopsy.
+- If your PSA is raised a second time or it’s a little raised but your prostate gland feels abnormal your GP will usually advise you to see a urologist for further tests, such as an MRI of your prostate and a prostate biopsy.

-- If your PSA is very high (such as over 100), usually your doctor will refer you to a urologist straight away.
+- If your PSA is very high (such as over 100), usually your GP will refer you to a urologist straight away.

 What happens if my PSA is in the normal range?